 The 8th-gen iPad was launched as recently as September 2020, so it's still relatively new, especially when you take into account the longer refresh intervals that Apple often applies for its tablets.

-But we've already seen a few rumours suggesting that Apple intends to update its baseline tablet in the first half of 2021.
 While this might seem a bit soon, one of the reasons could be that it will feature a new design with thinner bezels.

 iPad release dates are unpredictable, though, with Apple oscillating between March and September launches over the past few years.
 Here's when the last few models appeared:

 - iPad 5th gen: March 2017

 - iPad 7th gen: September 2019

 How much will the new iPad (2021) cost?